olafhartong/TA-Sysmon-deploy/README.md

 It will look for the SplunkForwarder service to be installed and use its install location as a variable in the script.

+I also maintain a Sysmon repository to customise your own configuration, mapped to the MITRE ATT&CK framework https://github.com/olafhartong/sysmon-modular
-The included config is a hardly modified version of @swiftonsecurity's configuration for demonstration purposes, you can start from this.
+The included config is a complete generated configuration from this repository, you can start from this.
+Keep a lookout for the git repository, as it is frequently updated.

 Usage:
 ---